supercollider/supercollider/README_LINUX.md

     cmake -DCMAKE_BUILD_TYPE=Release ..

+This sets the compiler to the best optimization settings.

 #### Install location

 By default, SuperCollider installs in `/usr/local`, a system-wide install.
 Maybe you can't or don't want to use superuser privileges, or just want to install for a single user.
-To do so, set `CMAKE_PREFIX_PATH`:
+To do so, set `CMAKE_INSTALL_PREFIX` to the desired installation directory.
+One good place to put it would be `$HOME/usr/local`:

-    cmake -DCMAKE_PREFIX_PATH=~/usr/local ..
+    cmake -DCMAKE_INSTALL_PREFIX=~/usr/local ..

-Make sure `~/usr/local/bin` is in your `PATH` if you do this.
+Make sure the `bin` subdirectory (in this case, `~/usr/local/bin`) is in your `PATH` if you do this.

+#### Speeding up repeated builds

+If you are developing SC or you're constantly pulling in the latest changes, rebuilding SC repeatedly can be a drag.
+Installing `ccache` can speed up re-compilation.
+Here is how to configure cmake to use it:

+    cmake -DCMAKE_CXX_COMPILER=/usr/lib/ccache/g++ -DCMAKE_C_COMPILER=/usr/lib/ccache/gcc ..

+This assumes your ccache executables are installed into `/usr/lib/ccache` - you may need to change the path to reflect your installation.

 #### Library suffix